There are many places in Armenia that are underrated and undiscovered. Ijevan is absolutely one of them!

-You can also view the abandoned sanatorium with a cinema house and separated bar building located behind the Ijevan Dendropark.
+You can also view the abandoned sanatorium with a cinema house and separate bar building located behind the Ijevan Dendropark.

 There is a fair amount of Soviet architecture in Ijevan if you just keep your eyes peeled.
 Be sure not to miss the Soviet hotel in the city center near Belleville Guesthouse!

-Made from stone and wood, the buildings are infecting an authentic charm on the city and we found them really photogenic and to show the historic architectural heritage of the town.
+Made from stone and wood, the buildings are infecting an authentic charm to the city and we found them really photogenic and show the historic architectural heritage of the town.

 Walk alongside the river on Youth Street (Usanoghakan) up to the World War II Memorial in Ijevan and witness a beautifully constructed place dedicated to war heroes on a little hill after walking up the stairs.

 On the way, you will see traditional old houses and villas, and the more you will walk up, you can see lovely views of the city and maybe meet some friendly shepherds as we did.